Stephen Dodd

+Early life and amateur career

 Dodd was born in Cardiff.
-He resides in Barry, Wales with his wife Allison and their son Liam.

-Amateur career

-Dodd had a successful amateur career highlighted by victory in The Amateur Championship at Royal Birkdale in 1989, which qualified him to play in The Open Championship that year and the Masters Tournament the following year.
+He had a successful amateur career highlighted by victory in The Amateur Championship at Royal Birkdale in 1989, which qualified him to play in The Open Championship that year and the Masters Tournament the following year.
 He played in the 1989 Walker Cup, being part of the first Great Britain and Ireland team to win in the United States.
 He was named BBC Wales Sports Personality of the Year in 1989.